keshorerode/Data_scrapping/README.md

 ## Disclaimer

 This tool is for educational purposes only.
-Please respect Zomato's terms of service and robots.txt.
+Please respect terms of service and robots.txt.